fschaeck/AirVPN-hummingbird-docker/README.md

 >`Special thanks to the AirVPN community for the valuable help,`
 >`support, suggestions and testing.`

+*Note that --verbose and --bypass-vpn are additions coming with the docker-enabled hummingbird client and are not part of the official hummingbird client.*

 Hummingbird needs a valid OpenVPN profile in order to connect to a server.
 You can create an OpenVPN profile by using the config generator available at AirVPN